fadado/jqt/docs/content/document.md

 ---
 <%include "config.yaml">
-title: Content documents
+title: Content document
 updated: "2016-08-17T10:34:16Z"
 ---
 <%include "macros.m">&
-<%include "LINKS.md">&
+<%include "LINKS.MD">&

 ## General operation

 _jqt_ transforms [MarkDown][MARKDOWN] documents to HTML using Pandoc, but before that [GPP][GPP] is used to preprocess them.
-Pandoc's output is then merged with the [YAML][YAML] front matter and other input metadata before be sended to the render stage.
+Pandoc's output is then merged with the [YAML][YAML] front matter metadata and other input data before be sended to the render stage.
 This is described on the middle of this diagram:

-<%include "FLOW.md">
+<%include "FLOW.MD">

 When invoking `jqt` you can use the following options to influence document
 conversion: